astontk/astontk.github.io/index.md

 ![](IMG_E1667.JPG)

-## Here's a video of my pride and joy, my Harley.... and before you ask, yes it is FAST!
+## Here's a picture of my pride and joy, my Harley.... and before you ask, yes it is FAST!

 ![](IMG_1534.JPG)